 Children under the age of 5 years with priority to children under 2 years

-CARE GROUP MODEL is the approach used in implementation of Boresha project at community level.
-This approach engages two promoters, care group members who consist of care group volunteers and neighboring household.
-In each villages tend to have two care groups which consist of 30 members (15 members per each group).
+CARE GROUP MODEL is the approach used in the implementation of Boresha project at the community level.
+This approach engages two promoters, care group members who consist of care group volunteers and neighboring households.
+In each village tend to have two care groups which consist of 30 members (15 members per each group).

-Spesific goal: To improve access to and the use of nutritious food by women and children through behaviour change and through the diversification of food production in Ikungi and Singida Rural Districts in Singida Region.
+Specific goal: To improve access to and the use of nutritious food by women and children through behavior change and through the diversification of food production in Ikungi and Singida Rural Districts in Singida Region.

 Result 2: Production of nutritious crops, small-scale livestock, and access to nutritious diversified diets is enhanced.